A great trip abroad with your loved ones is an amazing chance for unique vacation photography.

 Taking photos of your family, or fellow holiday makers, should be the main focus of your time.
 It’s great to have had some me time, and perhaps wake up early in the morning while they’re still sleeping.
 But questions will be asked if they’re not included!

 See how you can get some great photos of them.
-You’ve already learnt some ideas to get creative with these portrait photos.
+You’ve already learned some ideas to get creative with these portrait photos.

 You’ll also want to get some natural candid photos of them as well.
 Hone your street photographer instincts and channel this towards photographing your loved ones.